Summer Solstice at the Dor Kemmyn Peace Field – Sunday 28th June 2026

 For further information contact Andrew Yates [email protected]

-Another Way Celtic Experience – Sunday 26th April at the Dor Kemmyn Peace Field, Truro
+Another Way Celtic Experience – Sunday 26th April 2026 at the Dor Kemmyn Peace Field, Truro

 This Sunday is the turn of the Christian Faith leading a time with our Cornwall Faith Forum friends at the Dor Kemmyn Peace Field (located at the Penmount Crematorium, Truro) We will meet at 2.00 pm and will be joined by the Another Way Community for a ‘Celtic Experience’.
+Another Way are inspired by Celtic Christianity seeking to creatively reimagine faith as a way of life in the 21st century as an intergenerational group finding inspiration in stories old and new.

 Hot and cold drinks will be available; you may wish to bring some vegetarian food to share.